BT Home Hub vs Sky Hub vs Virgin Super Hub

 The fastest, the most wireless, the most connected - all very grand claims but whether any of them stack up is another matter entirely.

 Are they really that different from each other, or is it just marketing and spin?
 We've rounded up the wireless routers and hubs from the biggest broadband providers in Britain, to see if any of them can legitimately claim to be "the best".

 To avoid sounding like a broken record, it's worth mentioning the features common to all the wireless routers we look at here.

 Wireless router design has come a long way in the past few years.

-Much like digital TV set top boxes, wireless hubs and routers have undergone a style makeover - from ugly grey hunks of plastic to sleek, black, glossy pieces of design that look good sitting in almost any room with green LEDs gently blinking away.
+Much like digital TV set top boxes, wireless hubs and routers have undergone a style makeover - from ugly grey hunks of plastic to sleek, usually black, glossy pieces of design that look good sitting in almost any room, with green LEDs gently blinking away.

-If you don't care a jot about performance, it's a tough call to make, but both BT Home Hubs and the Virgin Media Super Hub take our fancy in the beauty stakes.
+Obviously we should be thinking about their performance over their looks, but both BT Home Hubs and the Virgin Media Super Hub take our fancy in the beauty stakes.

 Smart wireless switching

 This feature allows the router to ensure wireless traffic is on the least congested channel by constantly scanning all available wireless channels, and helping to avoid interference from cordless phones, microwaves or any other devices.

 Some broadband providers make a huge song and dance about it: the Sky Hub has "Smart Signal switching technology", the EE Bright Box has "intelligent wireless", and the BT Home Hub has "smart wireless".